aliarsalankazmi/Getting-Cleaning-Data/codebook.md

 - Laying

 As the participants performed the aforementioned activities, a smartphone (Samsung Galaxy S II) tied to the waist of each participant recorded sensor signals for various metrics, using its embedded [Accelerometer](http://en.wikipedia.org/wiki/Accelerometer) and [Gyroscope](http://en.wikipedia.org/wiki/Gyroscope).
 An accelerometer is an inertial sensor that measures acceleration by making use of an Inertial or Fictitious force; A gyroscope is a mechanical device that measures orientation and angular velocity, using Earth's gravity.
 When combined, accelerometers and gyroscopes can be used for a full 6 Degree of Freedom motion tracking system.
 Also, accelerometers and gyroscopes can take measurements over 1, 2, or 3 axes, depending upon requirements.
-In the current data set, such measurements have been recorded over 3 axes, and in total, the data set contains 88 variables/columns over 180 records (30 Subjects performing 6 activities).
+In our data set, such measurements have been recorded over 3 axes, and in total, the data set contains 563 variables over 10299 records.
+The variables have been explained in the Variable Description section, below.

 *Resources for further learning:*
 - *[Accelerometer in moderate depth](http://www.sensorwiki.org/doku.php/sensors/accelerometer)*